 Decide on the types of literature relevant to your question

-Draw up a search plan - keywords, phrases, concept identification
+Draw up a search strategy (1) : keywords, phrases, concept identification

 What countries are you including or excluding?
 Do you need to go back 5, 10, or 20 years or more and can you explain why?
 Are you concerned with a particular age group of client?
 What types of research are you including/excluding - qualitative or quantitative or mixed methods?
 Are you limiting your search to certain languages?

 Keeping track of literature